codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 #### Tunnel Client
 Applies only to _ingress-less_ runtimes in hybrid installation environments.

-The Codefresh Tunnel Client functions as the Codefresh agent.
-Installed in the Codefresh Runtime, it establishes the tunneling connection to the Codefresh Tunnel Server via the WebSocket Secure (WSS) protocol.
+Installed on the same cluster as the Codefresh Runtime, the Codefresh Tunnel Client establishes the tunneling connection to the Codefresh Tunnel Server via the WebSocket Secure (WSS) protocol.
 A single Codefresh Runtime can have a single Tunnel Client.

 The Codefresh Tunnel Client:
 * Initiates the connection with the Codefresh Tunnel Server.
-* Forwards the incoming traffic from the Tunnel Server using internal reverse proxy to App-Proxy, and other services.
+* Forwards the incoming traffic from the Tunnel Server through the Request Routing Service to App-Proxy, and other services.

 {::nomarkdown}
 <br>